alpinaro/Contextures-with-Robot-Framework/README.md

 `robot -d results tests/Tests_WebTable.robot`

 `robot -d results tests/Tests_DownloadFile.robot`

+You can execute a specific test case with name:

+`robot -d results --test "Are There Records with Less than 5 Units" tests/Tests_WebTable.robot`

 "results" is the folder you want to save the reports.
 Execution automatically generates test reports.